The generic geometry of steady state varieties: Nondegeneracy, nonemptiness, dimension and finiteness

 We answered the question in the negative in \Cref{cor:infinite} for \emph{any} network.
 So the condition on weak reversibility is superfluous in answering the question.
 However, for weakly reversible networks, we give the following strengthened answer.

-\begin{corollary} Suppose that a reaction network satisfies any of the following conditions: \begin{enumerate}[label=(\roman*)] \item It is weakly reversible and has mass-action kinetics. \item $M\in \ZZ_{\geq 0}^{n\times m}$, it is conservative, and lacks relevant boundary steady states. \end{enumerate} Then $\Z_{\rm cc}=\RR^m_{>0}\times L(\RR^n_{>0})$ and hence the network is nondegenerate. \end{corollary} \begin{proof} The fact that $\Z_{\rm cc}=\RR^m_{>0}\times L(\RR^n_{>0})$ follows for case (i), from \cite{boros:ss}, and for case (ii), by a standard Brouwer fixed point argument, using that the Euclidean closure of $\P_b$ is compact and there are no steady states at the boundary (see e.g. \cite[Proposition~6.5]{FeliuHenrikssonToric}). \end{proof}
+\begin{corollary} Suppose that a reaction network satisfies at least one of the following: \begin{enumerate}[label=(\roman*)] \item It is weakly reversible and has mass-action kinetics. \item $M\in \ZZ_{\geq 0}^{n\times m}$, it is conservative, and lacks relevant boundary steady states. \end{enumerate} Then $\Z_{\rm cc}=\RR^m_{>0}\times L(\RR^n_{>0})$ and hence the network is nondegenerate. \end{corollary} \begin{proof} The fact that $\Z_{\rm cc}=\RR^m_{>0}\times L(\RR^n_{>0})$ follows for case (i), from \cite{boros:ss}, and for case (ii), by a standard Brouwer fixed point argument, using that the Euclidean closure of $\P_b$ is compact and there are no steady states at the boundary (see, e.g., \cite[Lemma~1]{DuvallSontag2024}). \end{proof}

 Two other important classes of networks for which our results have implications are those that are injective and those that satisfy the conditions of Feinberg's Deficiency One Theorem \cite[Theorem~4.2]{Feinberg1995existence}.